Raathigesh/Raathigesh.github.io/_posts/2014-10-11-Effective Blogging with Github Pages & Bracket.md

 ---
 layout: post
-title: Blogging with GitHug Pages & Brackets
+title: Blogging with GitHub Pages & Brackets
 excerpt: "I like to blog.
 Blogging enables to share knowledge, viewes and findings with others.
 More than that, I blog because it may help my future self to refer certain findings quickly."
 modified: 2014-10-19
 tags: [Tools]